Writing Style

 Sentence fragment that begins with a verb:

-Multi-level interaction between several document vaults enables you to:
+Multi-level interaction between many vaults enables you to do these tasks:

 • Replicate data across several locations.